 The salary must be a predetermined amount that is not varied based on quantity or quality of work.
 Exempt employees need not be paid for weeks in which no work is performed, however the general rule requires that the employee receive the full salary for any week in which work is performed without regard to the number of hours or days worked.
 The general rule is subject to exceptions as follows:

-- Salary may be prorated (reduced) if an exempt employee takes a day or more off for personal reasons, other than sickness or accident.
+- Salary may be prorated (reduced) if an exempt employee takes a day or more off for personal reasons, other than sickness or disability (including work related accidents).

 - Salary may be reduced for absences of a day or more for sickness or disability if the reduction is made according to the employer´s plan, policy or practice of providing paid sick or disability leave.
 For example, if an employer has a paid sick leave plan and the employee has exhausted all available paid leave under that plan, then his or her salary may be reduced by those absences of a day or more for sickness or disability.